spsforks/google-sanitizers-wiki/AddressSanitizerContainerOverflow.md

 One kind of bugs that [AddressSanitizer](AddressSanitizer) can find with the help of code annotations is, as we call it, "container-overflow".
+Given `std::vector<T> v` a container-overflow is a memory access inside the range `[v.end(), v.begin() + v.capacity())`, i.e. inside the allocated heap region but outside of the current container bounds.

 Simplest example:
 ```
 #include <vector>